- Home

 2.2.1.8 [bsa89] Supplementary exercise - combining your saved files

-Forward to next section 2.3: Data transformations
+Forward to page 2.3: Data transformations

-Back to Block 2: Analysiing one variable
+Back to page Block 2: Analysiing one variable

-Back to Summary guide to SPSS tutorials
+Back to page Summary guide to SPSS tutorials

 All links on this page are to pdf files

+2.2 Interval and ratio variables (detailed contents) details the coverage and contents of the entries below.
 The first set uses data from the precourse questionnaire, the second set from the 1986 British Social Attitudes survey and the third replicates exercises from the second set on the same variables in the 1989 British Social Attitudes survey.

 1: Precourse questionnaire